antmicro/topwrap/docs/source/developers_guide/future_enhancements.md

 ## Ability to produce top-level wrappers in VHDL

-Topwrap currently uses Amaranth to generate top-level designs in Verilog.
+Topwrap currently only has a SystemVerilog backend for generating top-level designs.
 We would also like to add the ability to produce such designs in VHDL.

 ## Bus management